MicrosoftDocs/learn/learn-pr/wwl-sci/describe-security-concepts-methodologies/includes/3-describe-shared-responsibility-model.md

 ### Infrastructure as a Service (IaaS)

 Of all cloud services, IaaS requires the most management by the cloud customer.
-With IaaS, you are using the cloud provider’s computing infrastructure.
-The cloud customer is not responsible for the physical components such as computers and the network, or the physical security of the datacenter.
+With IaaS, you're using the cloud provider’s computing infrastructure.
+The cloud customer isn't responsible for the physical components such as computers and the network, or the physical security of the datacenter.
 However, the cloud customer still has responsibility for software components such as operating systems, network controls, applications, and protecting data.

 ### Platform as a Service (PaaS)